Moods (Neil Diamond album)

 Moods is the eighth studio album by Neil Diamond, released by Uni Records in 1972.
-It contained the second of his #1 songs, "Song Sung Blue", and was something of a follow-up in style to the highly experimental Tap Root Manuscript.
+It contained the second of his No.1 songs, "Song Sung Blue", and was something of a follow-up in style to the highly experimental Tap Root Manuscript.
+The album entered Billboard on July 15, where it reached No. 5 in early September.

 Billboard praised Moods highly, saying it contained "brilliant, diversified material."
 This album, and its follow-up live album Hot August Night, are generally acknowledged to be the two most important recording projects of Diamond's career in terms of defining his signature sound for the future.
-Within the music industry and among music professionals this is considered one of Diamond's better and more creative recordings.
+Within the music industry and among music professionals, this is considered one of Diamond's better and more creative recordings.
 It received a Grammy Award nomination for Album of the Year for 1972.
-Song Sung Blue was nominated for Grammy Awards for Record of the Year and Song of the Year.
+"Song Sung Blue" was nominated for Grammy Awards for Record of the Year and Song of the Year.
 Lee Holdridge was the arranger and conductor of the orchestra.

 According to Cash Box, the third single from the album, "Walk on Water," sounds a little like Cat Stevens.
+Record World called it "one of [Diamond's] most interesting records since 'Soolaimón.'"